Prakash9724/sensai/README.md

 This project is private and proprietary.

 ## 👨‍💻 Developer
-Made with 💗 by Prakash
+Made with 💗 by Prakash & Rajvi